Serena Williams Says People Should Be ‘Grateful & Honored’ For Colin Kaepernick and Eric Reid

 Like Williams, Kaepernick and Reid have worked to stand against injustice.
 After the former San Francisco 49ers players kneeled during the national anthem before several football games, the league has seemingly blacklisted them from the industry.
 Since the end of their contracts, neither player has been signed to a team.
 While they have both been clear about the point of the protest – which seeks to bring light to the issue of police brutality – many have been outraged at their actions and feel that it disrespects the American flag, national anthem, and veterans.

-As of this week, an “an arbitrator is sending Kaepernick’s grievance with the NFL to trial, denying the league’s request to throw out the quarterback’s claims that owners conspired to keep him out of the league because of his protests of social injustice.
+As of this week, according to USA Today, an “an arbitrator is sending Kaepernick’s grievance with the NFL to trial, denying the league’s request to throw out the quarterback’s claims that owners conspired to keep him out of the league because of his protests of social injustice.
 A similar grievance is still pending by unsigned safety Eric Reid, who played with Kaepernick in San Francisco and joined in the protests.”